Lawn Renovation Company MN

 Lawn renovations before and after picture of aeration and overseeding in Minnetonka MN KG Landscape

-Our lawn topdressing service applies high quality soil, smooths out bumps in the yard, fills in bare Spots with New Seed, reduces compaction and increases water and nutrient absorption to turf root zone.
+Our lawn topdressing service applies high quality soil, smooths out bumps in the yard, fills in bare spots with new grass seed, reduces compaction as well as increases water and nutrient absorption to turf root zone.
+Pretty cool right?
 With top-dressing, all of these improvements are accomplished without killing your existing grass!

 What is Lawn Topdressing?